Overview - UAL Level 3 Extended Diploma in Sound Technology

 If you’re as interested in the technical side of making music as you are in performing it, this course is for you.
 You will develop your understanding of a wide range of sound technology applications, practical skills and recording techniques, alongside your performing skills.
 Work experience will give you the chance to find out more about the careers available in sound, and you will also enhance your skills by working with visiting industry professionals.

 What will I be doing?

-Whether your interest is in recording techniques and production or in live sound, this study programme has something to offer you.
+Whether your interest is in recording techniques and production or in live sound, the University of the Arts London (UAL) Level 3 Extended Diploma in Music, Performance & Production has something to offer you.
 In addition to key core modules which will develop your skills and techniques, you will be able to specialise in the areas and styles which interest you most.
 You will work alongside students of other disciplines to put on performances and create your own projects.
 A comprehensive range of workshops and assignments will help you to improve and expand your technical abilities and interests both in the recording studio and as a live sound engineer.

 You will also benefit from masterclasses, workshops and visits from external professionals, and carry out work experience both internally and externally across the wider performing arts community within Liverpool and beyond.

 The UAL Level 3 Extended Diploma in Sound Technology is equivalent to three A-Levels and suitable for progression onto Higher Education.
 Typical projects will focus on Music Production Techniques, the Sound and Music Industry, Sequencing Systems and Techniques and Live Sound Techniques.
 During your studies, you will also develop your interpersonal, critical and decision-making abilities, which will serve you well in future life.